 In either scenario, if the other spouse does not agree to put the property on the market, the only way to get a sale will generally be to go to court.

-Can the court order the sale of a house in divorce?
+Can a court force the sale of a house in a divorce?

 Yes.
 The court can make an order for the matrimonial home to be put on the market as part of the divorce settlement.